 The leader relies on teachers to implement the initiatives and is seldom involved in monitoring or providing feedback on the impact of the initiative's implementation on student growth.

-Unsatisfactory: Leader's actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an feedback or monitoring.
+Unsatisfactory: Leader's actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.

-adverse impact.
-District and state supported initiatives are not supported by the leader with any specific plans, actions,
+District and state supported initiatives are not supported by the leader with any specific plans, actions, feedback or monitoring.